ropensci/ijtiff/README.md

 ## TL;DR

-This is a general purpose tiff I/O utility for R. The `tiff` package already exists but `ijtiff` is necessary because *ImageJ* sometimes writes channel information in TIFF files in a peculiar way, meaning that most ordinary TIFF reading softwares (e.g. `tiff`) don’t read this
+This is a general purpose TIFF I/O utility for R. The `tiff` package already exists but `ijtiff` is necessary because *ImageJ* sometimes writes channel information in TIFF files in a peculiar way, meaning that most ordinary TIFF reading softwares (e.g. `tiff`) don’t read this